frnsys/nom/readme.md

     pip install pyobjc

-On Linux, you need `pygobject`.
-You can check that it's installed by starting a python interpreter and running:
+On Linux, you need `xclip` (version 0.13 or greater):

-    from gi.repository import Gdk, Gtk
+    apt install xclip

 ## usage